-The Integrated Development Plan as reviewed for the 2025 - 2026 financial year is hereby presented as a product of robust consultative engagements and interactions with the communities in all our 32 Wards, development role-players in the public & private sectors, and civil society stakeholders of Winnie Madikizela - Mandela Local Municipality.
-This document consolidates the development plans to be implemented in the in the thirty two (32) wards of Mbizana.
+This Integrated Development Plan has been reviewed and revised in order to respond to the changing community development needs for the 2025 - 2026 financial year it is now presented as a product of detailed public/ private stakeholders and community consultation in each of all our 32 Wards of Winnie Madikizela - Mandela Local Municipality.
+Therefore, this Integrated Development Plan document has consolidated the community development plans to be implemented in the in the thirty two (32) wards of Mbizana.

-The communities through the consultative processes made it clear that ensuring increased access to water supply, roads maintenance, electricity provision and housing are still the top basic service needs our government must focus on.
-These mentioned top community priorities are raised in full awareness of the need to reduce the general basic services and infrastructure backlogs for economic growth.
-There was also a sharp focus on the need to ensure improved monitoring during projects implementation and improved operations and maintenance on existing projects.
+The communities through the consultative processes made it clear that ensuring increased access to water supply, roads maintenance, fighting crime, employment creation and housing are the top basic service needs our government must focus on.
+These mentioned top community priorities are raised in full awareness of the need to reduce the general basic services and infrastructure backlogs for inclusive economic growth.
+Moreover, communities emphasised an improved focus on the continuous monitoring and evaluation during projects implementation and improved operations and maintenance of existing projects.
 The key to achieving service delivery needs presented by communities require improved cooperation and collective response by government spheres in partnership with the private sector.
 The municipality has made emphasis on the enhancement of coordination of government work through the implementation of the District Development Model (DDM) as the mechanism for improved government performance.
-However, the inclement weather put social distress across the municipality and negatively affects the original plans and threatened our future plans.
+However, the frequency of flood disasters caused by Climate change effects puts social and economic distress across the community and effected changes to our original plans and continues to threatened our future development plans.
 We are continuously reviewing our infrastructre strategies and plans in alignment with the Economic reconstruction and recovery plan to enhance our basic service delivery initiatives.